Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

 CB shuttling is subject to several error channels, notably charge-transfer failure---which occurs when the propagating potential well is distorted by charge defects~\cite{xue2024si,jeon2025robustness,nagai2025digital}---and spin dephasing---which arises in the presence of fluctuating electric and magnetic fields~\cite{de2025high,jeon2025robustness}.
-Crucially, it is leakage into the \emph{valley}-excited state that sets the practical limit for shuttling speed~\cite{losert2024strategies,david2024long}.
+Crucially, it is leakage into the \emph{valley}-excited state that sets the practical limit for shuttling speed~\cite{losert2024strategies,david2024long,volmer2025reduction}.
 While bulk silicon has six degenerate conduction-band valleys, strain and quantum confinement lift this degeneracy in silicon QDs, with the two $\pm z$ valleys dominating device physics~\cite{friesen2007valley}; here, $z$ is the crystal growth axis, assumed to be parallel to the $[001]$ crystal direction.
 The ground and first-excited (or valley-excited) states of such a QD are thus superpositions of the $\pm z$ valley states; the energy difference between these two eigenstates is known as the valley splitting, and the relative phase between the coefficients of the two valley states in the superpositions is known as the valley phase.
-As an electron is shuttled, it samples varying atomistic disorder, leading to fluctuating valley splitting and valley phase~\cite{paquelet2022atomic,losert2023practical,lima2024valley,volmer2024mapping}.
+As an electron is shuttled, it samples varying atomistic disorder, leading to fluctuating valley splitting and valley phase~\cite{paquelet2022atomic,losert2023practical,lima2024valley,volmer2024mapping,klos2024atomistic}.
 The time derivative of the valley phase drives leakage into the valley-excited state~\cite{friesen2007valley,saraiva2009physical}; therefore, for a fixed atomistic disorder landscape, the valley leakage increases with shuttling speed.
+We note that since both shuttling and dense qubit arrays are sensitive to atomic-scale disorder, studying its impact on shuttling provides insight into disorder-related limitations in large-scale qubit architectures.